joaohenggeler/eternal-wanderer/Source/README.md

 * `num_recordings_per_scheduled_batch`: how many recordings to publish when executing a scheduled batch.

-* `enable_twitter`: enable to publish on Twitter.

-* `enable_mastodon`: enable to publish on Mastodon.

-* `enable_tumblr`: enable to publish on Tumblr.

 * `require_approval`: enable to only publish recordings that have been manually approved using `approve.py`.

 * `reply_with_text_to_speech`: enable to add the text-to-speech recording as a reply to the post.
 When publishing on Twitter, the recording may have to be split into multiple replies.
 Not supported when publishing on Tumblr.

-* `delete_files_after_upload`: enable to delete the recording file after being uploaded to all platforms.
+* `delete_files_after_upload`: enable to delete the recording file after being uploaded to all enabled platforms.

+* `max_retries`: the maximum amount of times to retry an API request when an unexpected error occurs.

+* `retry_wait`: how long to wait before retrying an API request (in seconds).

+* `enable_twitter`: enable to publish on Twitter.

+* `enable_mastodon`: enable to publish on Mastodon.

+* `enable_tumblr`: enable to publish on Tumblr.

 * `twitter_api_key`: the API key obtained in the [setup guide](#setup-guide). **Must be changed before publishing on Twitter.**